columnar append-only log engine · typed schema derive · written in rust

 Embeddable

 Engine::open() in your Rust binary.
-No TCP, no SQL, no background threads.
+No TCP, no SQL, no background threads, no external service.

 [02] benchmarks

-Measured with Criterion across 100,000 events in 2 segments.
-Appends are WAL-durable; aggregates scan real, on-disk column data via mmap + SIMD.
+Measured with Criterion over 1 million events in 10 segments.
+Appends are WAL-durable; aggregates scan real, on-disk column data via mmap + AVX2 SIMD with rayon fan-out.
+Filtered queries skip chunks via zone maps and segments via bloom + max_ts.

 operationlatencythroughput